Ismenama5s/haseeb-qureshi.github.io/_posts/2016-04-14-farewell-app-academy-hello-airbnb-part-ii.md

 I hadn't considered joining a super small company.
 I'd already spent the last year at a 25 person startup; TripleByte was only 5 people.
 But I knew entrepreneurship was somewhere in my future, and eventually I'd be joining a super early stage startup (if not founding it myself).
 TripleByte was a fantastic company, already with huge traction in the tech hiring space.
 Their founder, Harj Taggar, was a former YC partner, and one of the most charismatic and capable people I've met.

 They wanted me.
 A company actually wanted me!
 A good one!
 I laugh now, but it was a revelation to me.
-They invited me in for another onsite so the rest of the team could vet me.
+They invited me in for another onsite so the rest of the team could've met me.

 Before I could savor it too long, I received a phone call soon after.
 Yelp recruiter.
 Yelp wanted to make an offer.